 To summarize: more aware respondents are generally more likely to hold attitudes that mirror their group's political alignments.
-For nine of the eleven politically aligned identities, greater engagement was associated with more group-consistent attitudes on at least one measure.
-As awareness increased, so did the liberalism of Jewish, secular, Black, women, LGBT, and unionized respondents, and the conservatism of men, evangelical Protestants, and veterans.
-For these groups, awareness tightened the link between identity and politics in ways consistent with H1's expectations.
+For nine of the 11 politically aligned identities, greater engagement was associated with more group-consistent attitudes on at least one measure.
+As awareness increased, so did the liberalism of Jewish, secular, Black, women, LGBT, and unionized respondents and the conservatism of men, evangelical Protestants, and veterans.
+For these groups, awareness tightened the link between identity and politics in ways consistent with hypothesis 1's expectations.
 In contrast, there was no real effect for Asian or Hispanic voters.
-For these groups, greater awareness was not associated with more liberal Democratic views, as expected by H1.
-Overall, however, the more aware a respondent was, the more likely they were to align their political attitudes with their social identities.
+For these groups, greater awareness was not associated with more liberal Democratic views, as expected by hypothesis 1.
+Overall, however, the more aware respondents were, the more likely they were to align their political attitudes with their social identities.